s-kyungyong/Kronos/Genome_annotation/README.md

 --GENEMARK_PATH /global/scratch/users/skyungyong/Software/gmes_linux_64_4 \
 ```

 Funannotate produced a lot of gene models than expected (137,303!).
 Gene models with high portion of low complexity regions were removed.
+This was not perfect filtering, but as different evidence would be combined at a later step, we did not dig in for further filtering.
 ```
 segmasker -in Triticum_kronos.proteins.fa -out Triticum_kronos.proteins.segmakser.out
 python filter_genes_funannotate.py
 ```

 ### 4. GINGER

-To run GINGER, the following evidence was incoporated:
 ```
+inputs:
-all.merged.sorted.bam: filtered transcritpome alignments produced using hisat and samtools left.norm.norm.fq right.norm.norm.fq
+transcripts.fasta: de novo and genome-guided transcript assemblies from trinity all.merged.sorted.bam: filtered transcritpome alignments produced using hisat and samtools left.norm.norm.fq: pre-normalized rnaseq data right.norm.norm.fq: pre-normalized rnaseq data braker.gtf: braker gene models braker.aa: protein sequences of braker gene models

 #protein evidence for SPALN (tritaest)
 Triticum_aestivum.IWGSC.pep.all.fa
 Triticum_turgidum.Svevo.v1.pep.all.fa
 Triticum_dicoccoides.WEWSeq_v.1.0.pep.all.fa
 Triticum_spelta.PGSBv2.0.pep.all.fa
 Triticum_urartu.IGDB.pep.all.fa

+outputs:
+ginger_phase2.gff: ginger gene models
 ```

 GINGER uses Nextflow to streamline annotations.
-We made a few changes here.
+We made a few changes here in the workflow
 ```
-denovo.nf: transcript assembles with oases/velvet were skipped, as this required 17,000,000 Gb memory. abinitio.nf: Augustus and SNAP were trained manually
+denovo.nf: transcript assembles with oases/velvet were not performed, as this required 17,000,000 Gb memory. abinitio.nf: Augustus and SNAP were trained manually
 ```

-Gene models from BRAKER were searched against the IWGSC reference annotation and transcript assemblies from Trinity.
+Augustus and SNAP were trainned similarly.
+Gene models from BRAKER were searched against the IWGSC reference annotation (v1.0) and transcript assemblies from Trinity.
 Then, genes were selected if they had start and stop codons, having the same length with hits, sequence ideneity ≥ 99.5% and minimum protein lengths of 350.
-8,500 genes were selected for Augustus and SNAP, respectively.
+This time, 8,500 genes were randomly selected for Augustus and SNAP, respectively.
 For Augustus, 5,700 were used as trainning set and 300 for testing.
-The worflow we followed is identical to the GINGER section.
 ```
 blastp -query braker.aa -db trinity -max_target_seqs -max_hsps 1 -num_threads 56 -evalue 1e-10 -outfmt "6 std qlen slen" -out braker_vs_trinity.blast.out
 blastp -query braker.aa -db iwgsc -max_target_seqs -max_hsps 1 -num_threads 56 -evalue 1e-10 -outfmt "6 std qlen slen" -out braker_vs_iwgsc.blast.out